 In this video recorded in the ANY.RUN interactive malware hunting service we can view how the Maze execution unfolds.

 Figure 1: Shows the graph of processes created by the ANY.RUN interactive malware analysis service

 Figure 2: Wallpapers with ransom message set by Maze

-The execution process of the Maze ransomware is kind of typical for this type of malware.
+The execution process of Maze is kind of typical for this type of malware, for example Phobos or Sodinokibi.
 After the executable file makes its way into an infected system and runs, the main malicious activity begins.
-After the start of execution, the Ransomware deletes shadow copies.
+After the start of execution, the ransomware deletes shadow copies.
 After it encrypts all targeted files, Maze drops a ransom note on the desktop.
 It also often changes the wallpaper to its own with a ransom text.

 Another observed attack vector is via email spam campaigns containing a Microsoft Office document with a malicious macro.